Homicide (Australian TV series): Feature film

 Late in the show's run – between episodes 470 and 480 – a feature-length episode was filmed.
 This film was entitled Stopover, with the title Homicide not used at all, and was shot entirely on film on new sets and on location at Melbourne Airport.
 Lawson, White, Deegan and Redford are the detectives in the film.
 The story involved an international rock band that was held at the airport following the fatal overdose of a band member.
 Guest stars included Jon English as the band's lead singer, and Tony Bonner as the band member who overdosed.
-The film never received a cinema release but was shown on television as a special in 1976.
+The film, directed by Igor Auzins, never received a cinema release but was shown on television as a special telefilm in 1976.
 It is officially listed as episode 504, with episodes 502 and 503 also being feature-length.

 Awards

 Homicide won multiple awards for its scripts, including three AWGIEs, two Logies, one Penguin and one Sammy Award: